Physics-Driven Local-Whole Elastic Deformation Modeling for Point Cloud Representation Learning: Experiment

 \textbf{Datasets.} We use the ShapeNet \cite{chang2015shapenet} dataset as the pre-training dataset, which consists of 57,448 synthetic models from 55 categories.
 For downstream tasks, we evaluate our method on four different benchmark datasets for object classification and object segmentation.
 Object Classification: the synthetic dataset ModelNet40 \cite{wu20153d} and the real-world dataset ScanObjectNN \cite{uy2019revisiting}.
 Object Segmentation: the synthetic dataset ShapeNetPart \cite{yi2016scalable} and the real-world dataset S3DIS \cite{armeni20163d}.

-\textbf{Implementation Details.} To facilitate a fair comparison with existing self-supervised learning methods, we follow the experimental setup proposed in \cite{huang2021spatio} and use the backbone networks of PointNet \cite{qi2017pointnet} and DGCNN \cite{wang2019dynamic} as the encoder ${{\Phi }_{\theta }}$.
+\textbf{Implementation Details.} To facilitate a fair comparison with existing self-supervised learning methods, we follow the experimental setup proposed in \cite{huang2021spatio} and use the backbone networks of PointNet \cite{qi2017pointnet} or DGCNN \cite{wang2019dynamic} as the encoder ${{\Phi }_{\theta }}$.
 We use Adam \cite{kingma2014adam} optimizer with weight decay $1\times {{10}^{-4}}$ and initial learning rate $1\times {{10}^{-3}}$.
 The learning rate scheduler is cosine annealing \cite{loshchilov2016sgdr}, and the model is trained end-to-end across 200 epochs.
 After pre-training, all downstream tasks are performed on the pre-trained encoder ${{\Phi }_{\theta }}$.
 Our models are trained on two Tesla V100-PCI-E-32G GPUs.
 For the classification task, we use a pre-trained backbone model to extract point cloud features on the ModelNet40 dataset and ScanObjectNN dataset, and these features are used to train a simple linear Support Vector Machine (SVM) classifier \cite{suthaharan2016support}.
-We also evaluate the few-shot results on two classification datasets.
 For segmentation tasks, We evaluate part segmentation using the mean intersectionover-union (mIoU) metric, which is computed by averaging the IoU of each part in the object and then averaging the values obtained from each object category.
 In dataset S3DIS, we performed 6-fold cross-validation on its 6 areas to obtain the final segmentation results.
+Additional experiments are provided in the supplementary material.